SURGES AND EXPLOSIONS; COLLAPSES AND CRASHES

 Surges, explosions and crashes are the most drastic changes that occur on hair mineral analysis retests.
 In this way, they are all similar.
 Also, they all often indicate fast progress on a nutritional balancing program and this is a very helpful indicator, at times.
 However, each one is somewhat different.

 A surge occurs when one mineral level, ratio or pattern increases significantly on a retest.
-I have not quantified surges, but in general, the level or ratio must increase at least three or four-fold on a retest.
+We have not formally quantified these patterns, but a surge could be mild, moderate or extreme.

 Examples. (from the most common to the rarest)

 1. A potassium surge.
 This is a steep rise in the potassium level on a retest.
 It is usually an elimination of toxic potassium, which is considered very positive.

 2. A magnesium surge.
 This is a steep rise in the magnesium level on a retest.
 This is usually due to the return of one or more of the controller souls, and is excellent.

 3. An Na/K surge.
 This is a steep rise in the sodium/potassium ratio.
 This is also usually a forward flip of this ratio, although not necessarily.
 It is an excellent pattern.

 4. An oxidation rate surge.
 This is a drastic increase in the oxidation rate on a retest.
 It may be a backward flip of the oxidation rate if it occurs in an adult or a child over the age of 10.
 However, it may not involve a flip, which is a change from slow to fast oxidation.
 It can be due to a toxic metal elimination, or to a new stressor, or to other changes in the body.
 It may or may not be a positive change.